 Dr. Mydlarz is board-certified in both preventive and occupational and environmental medicine.
 He earned his medical degree from the University of Rochester School of Medicine, completed preventive medicine training at Walter Reed Army Institute of Research in Washington, D.C., and completed his occupational and environmental medicine training, as well as an M.P.H. at Johns Hopkins University.

 Anish Sharan is an operational excellence expert with over fifteen years of experience in deploying global business transformation programs and strategies across Fortune 500 organizations that have delivered over $50MM in hard financial benefits.

-As a certified Lean Six Sigma black belt and Change agent, Anish is currently leading the charge to deploy robotization and intelligent automation at CME group.
+As a business improvement director at CME group, Anish is currently leading the charge to deploy robotization at CME group.
 A coach, trainer, servant leader, and a mentor, Anish enjoys learning lean thinking and discussing the limitless possibilities of intelligent automation.

-Anish is working towards his Master Black Belt and holds an MBA from the University of Chicago and holds his Master Black
+Anish holds an MBA from the University of Chicago and holds his Master Black

 After graduated from U.C.
 Berkeley (BA), and Cornell(MBA), Dwight managed investment risk as a consultant in venture capital, market risk in portfolio management and cash flow risk in corporate finance.
 As a Dodd Frank expert, Dwight pivoted to managing operations risk at GE Capital, co-implementing the enterprise risk management platform.
 Dwight went on to serve as Vice President of Markets Risk and Controls at Barclays.
 Dwight is now playing a senior role in positioning and transforming Dun and Bradstreet into a next generation customer centric organization.